dani1996dani/gold-nexus/docs/product_management_plan.md

 ## ✅ Phase 4: Human Review

 - [ ] **Backend (API):**
-  - [ ] Create `POST /api/admin/products/import-csv` endpoint.
-- [ ] **Frontend (UI):**
+- [x] **Frontend (UI):**
-  - [ ] in bulk import page. in csv file thing, Download template is a csv. maybe better to give excel file?
+  - [x] in bulk import page. in csv file thing, Download template is a csv. maybe better to give excel file?
+(Decided to stick with CSV for MVP simplicity and explicitly labeled it).
-  - [ ] in bulk import page, there is text "CSV only", will it support excel files or we need to code it up?
+  - [x] in bulk import page, there is text "CSV only", will it support excel files or we need to code it up?
+(Confirmed CSV only for MVP).
-  - [ ] the form for add manual product is ugly, looks awful, need a layout rethink.
+  - [x] the form for add manual product is ugly, looks awful, need a layout rethink.
-  - [ ] in the admin panel sidebar, there is a "customers" link. is this needed by the pdf, or can be removed?
+  - [x] in the admin panel sidebar, there is a "customers" link. is this needed by the pdf, or can be removed?
-  - [ ] in product table, for each item in the 3 dots on the right, there is an "actions" text, that does nothing? its not even a button, what should it do? can it be deleted?
+  - [x] in product table, for each item in the 3 dots on the right, there is an "actions" text, that does nothing? its not even a button, what should it do? can it be deleted?
-  - [ ] add image of the product in table view and in single view
+  - [x] add image of the product in table view and in single view
-  - [ ] products page has better header style than leads and orders, change that in the 2 other pages.
+  - [x] products page has better header style than leads and orders, change that in the 2 other pages.
-  - [ ] Either remove sorting of columns in products, or add it to leads and orders. they need to be consistent.
+  - [x] Either remove sorting of columns in products, or add it to leads and orders. they need to be consistent.
+  - [ ] there is too much padding on the top of each table in admin panel, no? the table headers are too far down. fix it for all tables in admin panel (3 tables)
+  - [ ]

 ---